-Casi Davis Smolders In Gold Monokini As She Reminds Her Instagram Followers To ‘Drink Some Water’
+Casi Davis Smolders In Gold Monokini As She Reminds Her Instagram Followers To 'Drink Some Water'

 The first pic showed Casi staring directly at the camera, the water container pressed to her plump lips as she did so.
 Next, she looked down at the bottle as she prepared to take a delicate sip.
 Finally, she appeared to forgo the drink and opted to pour the liquid over her chest instead, teasing her intended audience as she did so.

-Casi’s followers were quick to respond after she posted the images.
-Within three hours, the set had already garnered close to 8,000 likes and plenty of comments from her dedicated supporters.

-“Yes Ma’am. grabbing a glass now!
-Glad you care,” a user declared in the comments section.
+Casi's followers were quick to respond after she posted the images.
+Within three hours, the set had already garnered close to 8,000 likes and plenty of comments from her dedicated supporters."Yes Ma'am. grabbing a glass now!
+Glad you care," a user declared in the comments section.

 "I'm influenced to hydrate now," a fan remarked.